hsaidi5/POOSD-Project/README.md

 Hasan Assaidi - Revision of product vision statement and setup of trello board

-Yoseph Hassan - Created user stories and validations for the product backlog.
+Yoseph Hassan - Created user stories and validations for the product backlog

 Jean Cestin -

 Chris Delarosa - Worked on Burndown & Velocity charts

 Pedro Nemalceff -

+During this sprint, I completely changed our product's vision statement.
+In addition I setup the trello board for the group to collaborate on.
+I also created the source code file of the product and included a few of the libraries requiredto develop an android app in java.
+(Hasan Assaidi)